jon49/blog/content/post/lambda_expressions_an_introduction.md

 End Function
 ```

 Note that I could make the private function the a public extension.
-By doing that I could then easily create more elaborate searches, e.g., I could search for the index of a string with the first three letters equal to “ABC” like below.
+By doing that I could then easily create more elaborate searches, e.g., I could search for the index of a string with the first three letters equal to â€œABCâ€ like below.

 ``` vbscript
 Dim sWhat As String = oWhat.ToString.Substring(0, 3)